Predicting the next local supernova: The observations

 Opposite sources for BS1 and BS2 have been added to Fig.~1.
 These have never been observed, but for good reasons.
 Source BS$1\sp{\prime}$ suffers from greater opacity from the circumstellar material than does BS1.
 The breakout of the beam of light,\cite{Men87} i.e., the ``Bochum Event'' at day 19.2 (Fig.~5 (b) `E' of [\onlinecite{M12}]) attests to the significance of this opacity.

-The counterpart to Bright Source 2, BS$2\sp{\prime}$, would have been exactly opposite BS2 on day 6 (top scale of Fig.~1).
-The earliest speckle observations, however, were made on day 30, so BS$2\sp{\prime}$ would have suffered 24 more days of fading and motion away from 87A (4.8 more $\ell$t-d at 0.2 c), by then, in all likelihood, invisible to any analysis.
-Again from Fig.~1, it is obvious that Bright Source 2 was a result of a polar beam of light and jet of particles ejected from Sk -69$^{\circ}$202 -- the progenitor \textit{star} -- just as BS1 was a similar result of SN 1987A.
+The counterpart to Bright Source 2, BS$2\sp{\prime}$, would have been exactly opposite BS2 on day 14 (top scale of Fig.~1, plus 8 to compensate for the time difference to day 38).
+The speckle observation sufficiently sensitive to detect it, however, was made on day 38 so BS$2\sp{\prime}$ would have suffered 16 more days of fading and motion away from 87A (3.2 more $\ell$t-d at 0.2 c), by then, in all likelihood, invisible to any analysis.
+Again from Fig.~1, even corrected to day 38, it is obvious that Bright Source 2 was a result of a polar beam of light and jet of particles ejected from Sk -69$^{\circ}$202 -- the progenitor \textit{star} -- just as BS1 was a similar result of SN 1987A.